University of Warwick – School of Engineering

 Funding for: 3.5 years

 The award will cover the tuition fees at the UK rate £4,712, plus a tax-free stipend of £18,622 per annum for 3.5 years of full-time study.
-International candidates are welcome to apply but would be required to meet the fee difference.
+Non-UK students can apply but will have to personally fund the difference between the UK (Home) rate and the overseas rate.

 How to apply: